mmw08/Wehbe_Password_Manager/README.md

 ```

 **Option B: Manual Download**
+Download the source code (the .go file provided)
+Create a folder: mkdir password-manager

 ```bash
 # Create a folder
 mkdir password-manager
 # Save provided code as main.go in this folder
 ```
+Save the code as main.go in this folder
 Open **Command Prompt** in this folder.

 ### Step 2: Install Required Dependencies